Colorado-School-of-Mines-Robotics-Club/SpaceGrantMachineVision/Code/README.md

 ### Usage:

-The code can be run with `python3 ./Source/main.py`.
+The code can be run with `python3 ./Code/main.py` if in the primary directory, or if cwd is Code: `python3 main.py` It should be noted that if `python3` does not work use `python`